enumerbs/Project4-Group6/README.md

 In the fast-paced retail environment, understanding sales trends and accurately forecasting future turnover is critical for business success.
-This project aims to utilize machine learning techniques on the Retail Trade, Australia dataset to predict future sales, providing insights that can enhance decision-making for inventory management, marketing strategies, and overall business planning.
+This project aims to utilize machine learning techniques on the Retail Trade, Australia dataset to predict future turnover, providing insights that can enhance decision-making for inventory management, marketing strategies, and overall business planning.